 William Ashton, Herbert Badham, Clarice Beckett, Daniel Boyd, Rupert Bunny, Robert Campbell, Ethel Carrick Fox, James Carse, Norman St Clair Carter, Nicholas Chevalier, Christo and Jeanne-Claude, Alfred Coffey, Grace Cossington Smith, Antonio Dattilo-Rubbo, Roy de Maistre, Adrian Feint, Rah Fizelle, Simryn Gill, James Gleeson, William Gould, Marcel Gromaire, Elioth Gruner, Helen Lempriere, Lionel Lindsay, William Lister Lister, Norman Lloyd, Jean Lurçat, Conrad Martens, Sheila McDonald, Girolamo Nerli, Fiona Pardington, John Passmore, Ambrose Patterson, Emanuel Phillips Fox, William Piguenit, JW Power, Lloyd Rees, Sam Richardson, Catherine Rogers, Jeffrey Smart, Manufacturer: Smith and Nicholson, London, Arthur Streeton, Michael Taylor, Unknown, Roland Wakelin, and Ken Whisson.

-Featured image (top of page): Norman St. Clair Carter, Swimmers, Bondi Beach, early-mid 20th century, oil on canvas, Donated by the estate of Neville Holmes Grace 2018, University Art Collection, UA2018.32.
+Featured image (top of page): Norman St. Clair Carter, Swimmers, Bondi Beach, early-mid 20th century, oil on canvas, University Art Collection, UA2018.32.